jlevando/eureka/in_progress/latimes/latimes_readme.txt

 3/29/21 - testing on STAGE a new setup from John that should allow ingest into Californica without bringing ursus down

 4/13/21 - cleaned up values in name.repository column of latimes3.csv to use when re-ingesting into californica-stage

+4/19/21 - discovered that some of the LA Times csvs have not been festerized.
+Including, latimes1, latimes2

+4/20/21 - correcting values for repository name, services contact, and rights holder in latimes7.csv and latimes8.csv

 * Ingest Challenges *
 This collection contains ~17,000 items and when one record is updated, a substantial amount of re-indexing takes place.
 Ursus stage goes down whenever one of the latimes csv files is ingested.
 The Apps team decided on a solution on 2/10/21, and they will begin implementing in the near future.
 Lisa McAulay will wait to re-ingest the collection on production until the new solution is implemented.
 As of 3/22/21, the solution has not yet been implemented.